-A person is able to spread measles from 4 days before to 4 days after the appearance of the rash.
+A person can spread measles from four days before to four days after the appearance of the rash.

 Does past infection make a person immune?

+Yes.
 Measles vaccine is given on or after a child's first birthday.
-It is usually combined with mumps and rubella vaccines in a formulation known as MMR (measles, mumps, rubella).
-A second dose of measles vaccine is recommended before children enter school at 4 to 6 years of age.
-Anyone who has received 2 doses of measles vaccine is much less likely to develop measles.
-For information on where your child can get vaccinated, please call 311.
+It is combined with mumps and rubella vaccines into one vaccine called MMR (measles-mumps-rubella).
+A second dose of MMR vaccine is recommended before children enter school at 4 to 6 years of age.
+Anyone who has received two valid doses of a measles-containing vaccine is considered immune and protected from getting measles.
+For information on where you or your child can get vaccinated, please call 311.